Port Elgin, Ontario, Canada Guide

 Day Trips

-1 hour driving Nestled at the base of the Bruce Peninsula, Owen Sound offers a blend of natural beauty and cultural attractions.
-Visit Inglis Falls, a stunning waterfall cascading down the Niagara Escarpment, explore the Tom Thomson Art Gallery, dedicated to the famous Canadian artist, and stroll along the scenic harbourfront.
+10-minute drive Nestled at the base of the Bruce Peninsula, Owen Sound offers a blend of natural beauty and cultural attractions.
+Visit Inglis Falls, a spectacular waterfall cascading down the Niagara Escarpment.
+Explore the Tom Thomson Art Gallery, dedicated to the famous Canadian artist.
+Enjoy the scenic harbor and waterfront trails.

 Travel Time